 Other than getting coffee and checking Twitter, there are two activities that are essential in your workday—collaborating with coworkers and sharing information.

-Communication happens constantly so your team needs a shared perspective on tasks, projects, and progress.
+Collaboration happens constantly so your team needs a shared perspective on tasks, projects, and progress.
 That’s why Dropbox is partnering with Trello to bring more harmony to your team’s workspaces.
-App and context switching will be mundane tasks of the past thanks to updates to the Dropbox Power-Up and an exciting new Trello integration for Dropbox.
+App and context switching will be mundane tasks of the past thanks to updates to the Dropbox Power-Up and an exciting new Trello integration in Dropbox.

-Not only has the Dropbox Power-Up been improved and added more functionality to the Dropbox Power-Up, Dropbox has also launched their new Trello Integration, which enables teams to create Trello cards (or add content directly to existing cards) from within their Dropbox account.
+Not only have we added more functionality to the Dropbox Power-Up, Dropbox has also launched the new Trello Integration, which enables teams to create Trello cards (or add content directly to existing cards) directly from Dropbox.

 Your team needs to be productive without app overload.
 With Trello and Dropbox in your productivity toolbox, work will feel like magic.
 Let’s dive into the new and improved features.